irnutsmurt/openai-discordbot/README.md

 To communicate with the bot, a user will type

 ```
-/chat
+!chat
+or
+!image
 ```

-Followed by their question.
+Followed by their question or image they want to generate.
 This is an example of what it will look like.

 ```
-/chat tell me the weather of the bermuda triangle
+!chat tell me the weather of the bermuda triangle
+!image staind glass window.
+Dog in a fighter jet.
+Sun in the bottom left corner.
+Lens flare shining.
 ```

 ## Creating a service account ##